-Passive sampling techniques offer time-integrated monitoring of both temporal and spatial variation in exposure in the often remote locations encountered on the Reef (Shaw and Mueller 2005) These techniques are particularly suited to large scale studies with frequently recurring pollution events(Schäfer et al. 2008) to ensure these events are captured and to allow the assessment of temporal trends in concentrations in systems over the long term.(Muller et al. 2011; Kennedy et al. 2010)
+Passive sampling techniques offer time-integrated monitoring of both temporal and spatial variation in exposure in the often remote locations encountered on the Reef (Shaw and Mueller 2005) These techniques are particularly suited to large scale studies with frequently recurring pollution events (Schäfer et al. 2008) to ensure these events are captured and to allow the assessment of temporal trends in concentrations in systems over the long term (Muller et al. 2011; Kennedy et al. 2010).

 Different types of organic chemicals must be targeted using different passive sampling phases.
-The passive sampling system utilized in the MMP include:
+The passive sampling system utilized in the 2020-21 reporting period include:

-- SDB-RPS Empore[TM] Disk (ED): passive samplers for relatively hydrophilic organic chemicals with relatively low octanol-water partition coefficients (K{ow}) such as the photosystem II (PSII) herbicides (for example atrazine a triazine herbicide); also referred to as polar organic chemical samplers. - Polydimethylsiloxane (PDMS): passive samplers for organic chemicals that are relatively more hydrophobic (higher K{ow}) (for example chlorpyrifos - an organophosphate insecticide); also referred to as non-polar organic chemical samplers.
+• SDB-RPS Empore[TM] Disk (ED): passive samplers for relatively hydrophilic organic chemicals with relatively low octanol-water partition coefficients (K{ow}) such as the photosystem II (PSII) herbicides (for example atrazine - a triazine herbicide); also referred to as polar organic chemical samplers.